Watch last Sunday's Sermon by clicking on the small blue camera icon or listen with the triangle play button

 You may register and drop off your children 10 minutes before any scheduled service begins on Wednesdays and Sundays.
 Read more about our nursery ministry.

-Pagers are available for parents in the event we need to contact you during a service.
+We use cell phone notification in the event we need to contact you during a service.
 Children are signed in and out of each room/class, and the security of our children is very important to us.

 On Wednesdays during the school year, babies and toddlers are cared for in our nurseries.
 All other children and students are encouraged to become active participants in our AWANA club (ages 3 and up).

 All leaders, teachers, and workers in the nursery and student department have passed a criminal background check and are committed followers of Christ in good standing with BBC.

 There are two ways of getting connected at Berean.
 The first way is to faithfully attend one of our many Sunday School classes at 9.30am.
 In our small group Bible studies, you will meet people of similar interests and challenges.
 These small groups plan fellowships, activities, and other events both on and off campus.
 During these activities, you will have a better chance to get to know Christian brothers and sisters in a more personal way.

 The second way is to begin serving the Lord through the church.
 There are numerous weekly service opportunities.
 Any pastor or ministry director can put a volunteer to work.
 Members and potential members really get to know each other when they work together.
 Contact any pastor or call the church office to get more details about the prerequisites for different service opportunities.